-Today, we are going to jump in the “way back machine” and revisit the origins of the ride and our partnership with the Marine League Charities of Northern Arizona.
+Today, we are going to jump in the “back in the day machine” and revisit the origins of the ride and our partnership with the Marine League Charities of Northern Arizona.

 How it all began….